alondmnt/joplin-plugin-tag-navigator/README.md

 ## Tips

+- If any of the actions on note results does not work (toggling checkboxses, editing tags), this is usually resolved by a database update (Ctrl+Shift+D).
 - The definition of a "tag" can be adjusted with user-defined regular expressions.
     - For example, every word in the text may be defined as a tag using a custom regex such as `[A-Za-z0-9]+[\w]*`.
 - Inline TODOs: